 According to a study by Market Force, 78% of people say a brand’s social media posts influence their purchasing decisions.

-Facebook also conducted a study stating that 46% of people made a purchase online or offline after seeing a product or service on Instagram.
+There was also a study conducted by Facebook stating that 46% of people made a purchase online or offline after seeing a product or service on Instagram.

 People are becoming more inclined to buy something just because it has been posted on social media.
 Instagram and Facebook have capitalized on this trend by giving business accounts the opportunity to open a social store to their accounts.